 Chapter 03: Skills – Here we learn now the actual game mechanics work and when they come into play.
 The system starts with the basic Year Zero Engine of rolling a pool of six-sided dice based on a character’s skill which is tied to a specific attribute.
 For each point in each, you roll one die.
 The pool will then be modified based on gear and environmental conditions.

 For most rolls, only a single six is required for success.
-Additional sixes can be spent for additional effect, with these effects being determined by the skill being used.
+Additional sixes can be spent for additional effects, with these effects being determined by the skill being used.

 The new thing added with the ALIEN RPG to this base system is Stress.
 Managing your character’s stress level is a big part of this game.
 Characters start off with zero stress but will gain more as the story unfolds.